Cidaas/cidaas-sdk-ios-v2/Example/Readme/PureNativeLogin.md

 ```

 #### Account Verification
-In order to avoid misuse of user registration functions, it is a good practise to include account verification along with it.
+In order to avoid misuse of user registration functions, it is a good practice to include account verification along with it.
-Once registering is done, you can verify your account either by Email, SMS or IVR verification call.
+Once registeration is done, you can verify your account either by Email, SMS or IVR verification call.
 To do this, first you have to initiate the account verification.
-You can invoke any of the following as it suits your use case.
+You can invoke any of the following  based on your use case.

 #### Initiate Email verification